-Reinstatement is subject to our approval process and you may need to provide updated medical evidence or information about your pastimes and occupation to us.
 As a result of this process, we may apply new exclusions or loadings to your policy(ies).
 Any exclusion or loading previously placed on your policy, and the periods for which they applied, may also be reinstated.

 Upon approval, all outstanding premiums up to the date your policy was cancelled will need to be paid.
 Your cover will commence on the reinstatement date.
-You'll be unable to make a claim for any event which occurs between the date your cover stopped and the reinstatement date.